guardianjs/guardianjs/README.md

 ## Usage

 Ask guardian for a guard to keep watch over your code.
-Tell them what things they need to assert remain truthy.
+Tell them what things they need to assert are truthy.
 Ask them at any time for a full report.
 If there are any failures you can ask for more specifics.

 ```js
 var guardian = require('guardianjs');